-Apart from the above, delegation of the academy’s financial matters to the Finance and Premises Committee.
-In addition, the Governing Body has included role of an Audit Committee into the Finance and Premises Committee.terms of reference.
+Apart from the above, delegation of the academy’s financial matters to the Resources Committee.
+In addition, the Governing Body has included role of an Audit Committee into the Resources Committee terms of reference.

-3.2 The Finance & Premises Committee
+3.2 The Resources Committee

-The Finance & Premises Committee is a committee of the Governing Body.
-The Finance & Premises Committee meets at least once a term but more frequent, usually twice a term, meetings are arranged.
-The main responsibilities of the Finance & Premises Committee are detailed in written terms of reference which have been authorised by the Governing Body.
+The Resources Committee is a committee of the Governing Body.
+The Resources Committee meets at least once a term but more frequent, usually twice a term, meetings are arranged.
+The main responsibilities of the Resources Committee are detailed in written terms of reference which have been authorised by the Governing Body.
 The responsibilities include:

 Initial review and authorisation of the annual budget